gatling/frontline-cloud-doc/content/reference/user/package_conf/index.md

   -H "Authorization:<API_TOKEN>"
 ```

+### Option 3: Plugin configuration

+Maven, SBT and Gradle plugin offer commands to upload the generated package if properly configured.
+Check [packages configuration section]({{< ref "../package_gen" >}} for more informations.

 ## Usage

 You can configure which package to use for a simulation in the simulation's **Build** step.